-For example, if when you were younger you were bitten by a dog, then you store that memory.
-When you see a dog down the street, you instantly react, even if it is harmless.
-You may be saying to yourself, ‘OMG it’s a dog, I remember when I was a child being bitten by one, so I have to be careful.’
+For example, say you were bitten by a dog when you were younger.
+You store that memory.
+You instantly react when you see a dog down the street, even if it is harmless.
+You may say to yourself, ‘OMG, it’s a dog, I remember when I was a child being bitten by one, so I have to be careful.’
 And you get yourself worked up.
-However, you are no longer that child and not all dogs are harmful.
+However, you are no longer that child; not all dogs are harmful.

-So it is important to examine what you are saying to yourself when you feel the panic and anxiety.
-Sometimes panic attacks & anxiety are about being scared about a thought, not a reality.
+So it is essential to examine what you say to yourself when you feel panic and anxiety.
+Sometimes panic attacks & anxiety are about being scared about thoughts, not reality.
+Also, ask yourself, do you constantly worry about things?
 So the first thing is to check, is this thought real?
 Real is what you can see, feel, touch, taste, etc. So can I touch it?

-What are you thinking, what words and pictures are you bringing into your mind causing this reaction in the body?
+What are you thinking?
+What words and pictures are you bringing into your mind that is causing this reaction in the body?

 You have a choice as to how you deal with your thoughts.
 You only have a habit of thought.
-The fastest way out of it – after telling yourself the truth about your thoughts – is to change your physical state.
+After telling yourself the truth about your thoughts, the fastest way out of it is to change your physical state.